Kamikazekuddel/HAR_data_cleaning/CodeBook.md

 2. y train/test and subjects train/test where read in and the activities (y values) where converted into factors with the names from the activity_labels.txt file to increase readability
 3. The train data (X,y, subjects) and the test data where concatenated column wise
-4. Train and test data where concatinated row wise and a unique measurement_id for each row was created
+4. Train and test data where concatinated row wise and the column names where cleaned up
-5. measurement_details was created as the selection of subject, activity and measurement_id
-6. observations was created by first deselecting subject and activity and gathering all mean and std variables
+5. The data was grouped according to subject and activity and the averages of all features where calculated.
-7. The different gathered mean and std column names are split into seperate columns unsing extract.
-These columns correspond to different modular components of the performed transformations.
-8. To increase readability some variables and columns are renamed and all character values are turned into factors
-9. All transformation specific columns are extracted into a seperate table (transformation_detail) and given a unique id
-10. The new transformation_detail table is rejoined with observations to add the newly generated id.
-The other transformation specific columns are then deselected from observations.